deepflowio/docs/translate/translated/05-features/04-continuous-profiling/01-auto-profiling.md

   - Compiling Rust: `RUSTFLAGS="-C force-frame-pointers=yes"`
   - Compiling Golang: Enabled by default, no additional compilation parameters needed
   - Running Java: `-XX:+PreserveFramePointer`
-- For compiled languages, the symbol table must be retained during compilation
+- For compiled languages, it is important to retain the symbol table during compilation

-The OffCPU Profiling feature **only** collects the following call stacks:
+The Off-CPU Profiling feature **only** collects the following call stacks:

 - Call stacks where the process state **equals** `TASK_INTERRUPTIBLE` (interruptible sleep) or `TASK_UNINTERRUPTIBLE` (uninterruptible sleep) when yielding the CPU
 - Call stacks **excluding** the 0th process (Idle process)